hiwcode/kriy/docs/README.md

 # KRIY

-An open-source workspace for building, managing, and orchestrating AI agents.
+A source-available workspace for building, managing, and orchestrating AI agents.
 KRIY gives teams a unified platform to create agents powered by **Google Gemini**, **OpenAI GPT**, and **Anthropic Claude** — with collaborative workspaces, scheduling, memory, and extensible tooling.

 Build agents and give them the tools to *do* work — MCP tools, skills, orchestration, and schedules — then let your app's events trigger the right agent automatically, check a decision gate before it acts, and get the result posted back over a signed webhook.